gregberns/quikbroker/packages/actor-testing/README.md

 When an Actor claims they are a Broker with a specific PublicIdentifier, access to that Mailbox needs to be verified.

 ## Tasks

+The system can generate asyncronus tasks that can be created, but do not require waiting for a result.

+Tasks have a Label that identifies a unique task to be processed, and a payload that contains relevant information to process the task.

 ## Actions